Brady31027/leetcode/60_Permutation_Sequence/README.md

 * Algorithm
   * Pick a digit from the candidates list by calculating k/math.factorial(n-1)
-  * No repeated digits, so remove the picked digit from the candidates list
   * Update k = k % facorial because we've narrowed down the scope
   * Update n -= 1 because the number of candidates will decrease one by one
   * Update candidates = candidates[:picked_index] + candidates[picked_index+1:]